Jinmo/ctfs/2017/codeblue/ssr/README.md

 ## SSR

-This is a web challenge with Vue.js + Vue.js SSR.
+This is a web challenge with Vue.js + Vue.js SSR(Server-Side-Rendering).
 I found that SSR works with same JS code given to client after some requests to server.

 The url is like below, and the user data is JSON-encoded to the cookie.